SAP-archive/teched2021-DEV162/exercises/ex5/README.md

 You've now added the User Menu MDK Component to your application.

 Congratulations, you have completed the SAP TechEd 2021 session *DEV162 – Developing enterprise grade mobile apps and mobile experiences.*

+To continue your Mobile Development Kit learning, visit the resources under the [Additional Support and Learning Resources](../README.md#additional-support-and-learning-resources) section.